jasonhemann/21SP-CS2800/_hw/hw2.md

  - Make sure ACL2s accepts the entire file.

  - If you don't finish all problems, comment the unfinished ones out.
-You must not leave any uncommented `...` in the code.
-Files we cannot immediately run we will mark a 0.
+You must not leave any incomplete expressions or un-commented `...` in the code.
+We will mark 0 all files we cannot immediately run.

  - Use comments for any English text that you add.
 You will see exemplary comments in the starting file.